 Annie Ropeik to Host October Event

 This October, NHPR and its partner Stay Work Play celebrate ten years of the Rising Stars Awards.
-Each year, this much-anticipated event recognizes talented young people from throughout New Hampshire who are making a difference by choosing to stay, work and play in the Granite State.
+Each year, the much-anticipated awards ceremony recognizes talented young people from throughout New Hampshire who are making a difference by choosing to stay, work and play in the Granite State.
 In addition, companies and programs that create impact through recruiting and retaining young people are also honored.

-NHPR is proud to be a partner of Stay Work Play on this initiative – a successful collaboration that now runs seven years.
+NHPR is proud to be a partner of Stay Work Play on this initiative – a successful collaboration that now spans seven consecutive years of the decade-long course of this event.
 This year’s Rising Stars Awards ceremony will be held Thursday, October 17, at the Currier Museum of Art in Manchester.
 Annie Ropeik – NHPR’s Seacoast, environment and energy reporter – will step behind the lectern to serve as the evening’s host.

 Annie came to NHPR in 2017, after stints reporting at public media stations in Indiana and Alaska.
 A native of Maryland, Annie vacationed in Maine, Vermont and sometimes Portsmouth during family vacations as she was growing up.
 As an undergraduate at Boston University, she also took road trips north of the border to New Hampshire.